 - Will it contribute to hip dysplasia?

-We are told that the least healthy position for the hips during infancy, is when the legs are held in extension.
+We’re told that the least healthy position for the hips during infancy is when the legs are held in extension.
 The International Hip Dysplasia Institute states ‘This is, with the hips and knees straight and the legs brought together.
 This is opposite to the foetal position’.
 It’s determined that the risk to the hips is greater when this unhealthy position is maintained, especially over a long period of time.

 When considering the purchase of a baby carrier, ensure that baby’s hips are spread and that they fall naturally apart.
 Thighs need to be supported also, and the hips and knees should bend.
 Baby should have free movement of the hips, without them being forced together.